Charles Frend: Post-war films

-Frend's first non-war film was a melodrama, The Loves of Joanna Godden (1947), adapted from the novel Joanna Godden (1921) by Sheila Kaye-Smith.
-He followed it with Scott of the Antarctic (1948), a biopic that was hugely successful at the British box office.
+Frend's first non-war film was the melodrama The Loves of Joanna Godden (1947), adapted from the 1921 novel Joanna Godden by Sheila Kaye-Smith.

+He followed it with Scott of the Antarctic (1948), depicting Robert Falcon Scott's expedition to the South Pole.
+The film was a major Ealing production and was highly successful at the British box office.

-Frend shifted into comedy, making A Run for Your Money (1949) and The Magnet (1950).
-He returned to war films with The Cruel Sea (1953), the most successful film at the British box office in 1953.
+Frend then moved into comedy, making A Run for Your Money (1949), which he also co-wrote, and The Magnet (1950).

+He returned to wartime subject matter with The Cruel Sea (1953), adapted from the novel by Nicholas Monsarrat.
+The film portrayed Royal Navy convoy escorts during the Battle of the Atlantic and became the most successful film at the British box office in 1953.

+Starring Jack Hawkins, Donald Sinden, Denholm Elliott, Virginia McKenna and Stanley Baker, The Cruel Sea became one of Frend's best-known films and a prominent example of the cycle of British Second World War films made during the 1950s.

-Frend did a drama with Robert Donat, Lease of Life (1954).
-His film The Long Arm (1956) won the Silver Bear for an Outstanding Single Achievement award at the 6th Berlin International Film Festival.
+Frend next directed Robert Donat in the drama Lease of Life (1954).

+His police procedural The Long Arm (1956), starring Jack Hawkins, received the Silver Bear for an Outstanding Artistic Contribution at the 6th Berlin International Film Festival.

 Frend directed Alec Guinness in Barnacle Bill (1957), the penultimate Ealing comedy.
 The studio would soon be sold.

 Television

-Frend moved into television, directing episodes of Interpol Calling, Schilling Playhouse and Danger Man.
+Frend subsequently moved increasingly into television, directing episodes of Interpol Calling, Schilling Playhouse and Danger Man.

 He returned to films with Cone of Silence (1960) for Balcon's new Bryanston Films, and Girl on Approval (1961).

-Frend then did some more TV - Man of the World, The Sentimental Agent, Zero One - then another feature, Torpedo Bay (1963) with James Mason.
+Frend then directed further television productions including Man of the World, The Sentimental Agent and Zero One, before directing another feature, Torpedo Bay (1963), with James Mason.

 Final productions

 His last credit as principal director was The Sky Bike (1967) for the Children's Film Foundation.

-He did episodes of Man in a Suitcase, and did second unit directing on Guns in the Heather and David Lean's Ryan's Daughter (1970).
+Frend subsequently directed episodes of Man in a Suitcase, and worked as a second-unit director on Guns in the Heather and David Lean's Ryan's Daughter (1970).

 Frend died in a hospital in London on 8 January 1977, aged 67, after a long illness.

+Awards and recognition

+Frend was nominated for the Academy Award for Best Film Editing for Goodbye, Mr. Chips at the 12th Academy Awards in 1940.

+In 1956, The Long Arm received the Silver Bear for an Outstanding Artistic Contribution at the 6th Berlin International Film Festival.

+Frend's career spanned more than three decades of British cinema.
+It began in editing during the early sound era, included work with Hitchcock and Korda, developed into a long association with Balcon and Ealing Studios, and continued into television and second-unit direction.